rmnldwg/lydata/2023-clb-multisite/README.md

       1. **`date`**: The date of the neck dissection.
    2. **`ipsi`**: This reports the total number of dissected lymph nodes per ipsilateral LNL.
       1. **`II`**: For instance, this column reports the total number of dissected lymph nodes in ipsilateral LNL II.
       2. **`Ib_to_III`**: This column reports the total number of dissected lymph nodes in ipsilateral LNL Ib to III.
-This column exists for convenience, because we created a figure based on this.
+This column exists for convenience because we created a figure based on this.
    3. **`contra`**: This reports the total number of dissected lymph nodes per contralateral LNL.
       1. **`VII`**: While this column reports the total number of dissected lymph nodes in contralateral LNL VII.
       2. **`Ib_to_III`**: This column reports the total number of dissected lymph nodes in contralateral LNL Ib to III.
-This column exists for convenience, because we created a figure based on this.
+This column exists for convenience because we created a figure based on this.
 6. **`positive_dissected`**: This top-level header contains information about the number of dissected lymph nodes per LNL that were pathologically found to be positive.
    1. **`info`**: This second-level header contains general information.
       1. **`date`**: The date of the neck dissection.
    2. **`ipsi`**: This reports the number of dissected lymph nodes per ipsilateral LNL that were pathologically found to be positive.
       1. **`IV`**: Here, we report the number of metastatic lymph nodes in ipsilateral LNL IV.
       2. **`Ib_to_III`**: This column reports the number of metastatic dissected lymph nodes in ipsilateral LNL Ib to III.
-This column exists for convenience, because we created a figure based on this.
+This column exists for convenience because we created a figure based on this.
    3. **`contra`**: This reports the number of dissected lymph nodes per contralateral LNL that were pathologically found to be positive.
       1. **`Ia`**: And this column reports the number of metastatic lymph nodes in contralateral LNL Ia.
       2. **`Ib_to_III`**: This column reports the number of metastatic dissected lymph nodes in contralateral LNL Ib to III.
-This column exists for convenience, because we created a figure based on this.
+This column exists for convenience because we created a figure based on this.

 ---